 The Coronavirus Aid, Relief, and Economic Security (CARES) Act was passed by Congress and signed into law on March 27, 2020.
 This law created the Higher Education Emergency Relief Fund (HEERF) to provide funds to institutions for emergency financial aid grants to students whose lives have been disrupted by the COVID-19 pandemic.

 Those selected for an award, automatic or by application, are notified by email.
 The approved amount will be on your EWU student account and under the financial aid award tab in EagleNET.
-Funds usually show in bank accounts or your mailbox about a week later.

 For those not automatically awarded HEERF (CARES) Emergency funds, or those in need of additional support due to extenuating circumstances related to COVID-19, should consult with the Financial Aid Office for an application.